MicrosoftDocs/win32-pr.de-de/desktop-src/Direct2D/rect-type-.md

 ## <a name="return-value"></a>Rückgabewert

-Eine Rechteck Struktur, die die angegebenen Koordinaten enthält.
+Eine Rechteckstruktur, die die angegebenen Koordinaten enthält.

 ## <a name="requirements"></a>Anforderungen